jainsumit12/crwal4aichat/README.md

 OPENAI_EMBEDDING_MODEL=text-embedding-3-small
 # Model to use for title and summary generation and chat analysis
 OPENAI_CONTENT_MODEL=gpt-4o-mini
-# Model to use for the chat interface

 # Crawl Configuration
 # Set to 'url' for regular website or 'sitemap' for sitemap crawling, will crawl child pages from the sitemap